10 Best Minnesota Travel Guide Books Every Day Tripper Needs

 Guide to the Superior Hiking Trail

 If you are planning a trip on the Superior Hiking Trail, you can’t do it without a copy of this book.
-You’ll find out where all the campsites and watering holes are.
-What the mileage is between points and difficulty?
+You’ll find out where all the campsites and watering holes are, mileage between points, and difficulty.
 All the hikers swear by this.

 To lighten your load, consider getting a digital version of the book, or take a few pictures of the pages you need on your phone.